norajones/LFI-Slack/README.md

 We're at an age in software where learning from incidents is pivotal to our success, and we don't get exposed to this as much as we should while we're being trained.
 This slack exists to help longtime, new, and aspiring software engineers and software engineering leaders to learn human factors, systems safety, and distilling information within their organizations through conversation and sharing of ideas.

-If you are looking for more information on these fields, Lorin Hochstein has put together a nice aggregation of info here: https://github.com/lorin/resilience-engineering.

 If you're just getting started in this field we recommend reading:
 * How Complex Systems Fail, by Richard Cook
 * The Field Guide to Human Error, by Sidney Dekker
+* The Error of Counting Errors, by Robert L Wears (ping @nora if you'd like a copy of this one)

+If you are looking for deeper information on these fields, Lorin Hochstein has put together a nice aggregation of info here: https://github.com/lorin/resilience-engineering.

 Once you’re in the workspace, the following suggestions and guidelines are intended to make your first days of the community more useful and educational: